 Palm Coast, Florida

-Compared to other US cities over 50,000, Palm Coast water quality ranks in the low-mid range for contamination excluding Lead.
+Compared to other US cities, Palm Coast water quality ranks in the low-middle range for contamination excluding Lead.

 Let’s look closer at what’s in Palm Coast water.

 Here are the top 4 chemical compounds in Palm Beach’s water and what health issues they can potentially cause:

 - Hexavalent Chromium – Potential effect: Cancer

 - Total trihalomethanes – Potential effect: Cancer

 These are four of the 16 contaminants analyzed by the Environmental Working Group (ewg.org).

 These 5 contaminants are rated as exceeding EWG Health Guidelines.

 Does Palm Coast have Lead contamination?